Todd Maddison

 That was going to cost money – big money, $4.7 billion dollars.
 Not only to close down the generators but to replace the power they generated.

-The total cost was projected to be $4.7 billion dollars.
-For reference, the utilities involved typically pay out close to $1B a year in dividends to shareholders and ownership, so while $4.7 billion is a large number, it would represent 5 years of dividends – and the process of shutting the reactors down will undoubtedly take longer than that (it has now – as of October 2020, been going on for 8 years and counting…)
+The utilities involved were typically paying out close to $1B a year in dividends to shareholders and ownership (now, in 2024, $3.7 billion), so while $4.7 billion is a large number, it would represent 5 years of dividends – and the process of shutting the reactors down will undoubtedly take longer than that (it has now – as of July 2024, been going on for 12 years and counting…) And perhaps created problems with paying executives tens

-Those negotiations are, of course, supposed to be done in public.
+The CPUC got involved in negotiating that agreement.
+Again supposedly to protect the interests of the people.
+Like any public entity, those negotiations are supposed to be done in public.
 In the open.
 So we can know whose interests are being represented.

-That was, in theory, done.
-And a “settlement” was made that saddled the ratepayers with responsibility for $3.3 billion of that cost.
+At the end of the process a “settlement” was made saddling ratepayers with responsibility for paying $3.3 billion of that cost.
 The utilities would absorb the remaining $1.4 billion.
 In other words, about a year and a half of dividend payments.

-After that settlement was approved by the CPUC, some interesting information came out – as a result of a Public Records Request – on that negotiation process.
+After that settlement was approved by the CPUC, some interesting information came out – as a result of a Public Records Request – on details in that negotiation process.

-The profits of shareholders – who benefit from those dividends (not to mention multi-million dollar salaries and bonuses for key executives) are apparently far, far more important to the California Public Utilities Commission than raising rates for The People, including poor people, seniors, people “going solar”, etc.
+The profits of shareholders – who benefit from those dividends – and compensation of executives are apparently far more important to the California Public Utilities Commission than raising rates for The People, including poor people, seniors, people “going solar”, etc.

 That meeting was, of course, illegal collusion.
 The President of a government regulatory body is not allowed to meet privately and hammer out a deal out of the public view, with anyone.
 Much less flying to a foreign country to do it.